cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/02_pytest.md

 ## Built-in fixtures

-- caplog Control logging and access log entries.
+- `caplog` controls logging and access log entries.
-- capsys Capture, as text, output to sys.stdout and sys.stderr.
+- `capsys` captures, as text, output to sys.stdout and sys.stderr.
-- monkeypatch Temporarily modify classes, functions, dictionaries, os.environ, and other objects.
+- `monkeypatch` temporarily modifies classes, functions, dictionaries, os.environ, and other objects.
-- pytestconfig Access to configuration values, pluginmanager and plugin hooks.
+- `pytestconfig` access to configuration values, pluginmanager and plugin hooks.
-- request Provide information on the executing test function.
+- `request` provides information on the executing test function.
-- testdir Provide a temporary test directory to aid in running, and testing, pytest plugins.
+- `testdir` provides a temporary test directory to aid in running, and testing, pytest plugins.
-- tmp_path Provide a pathlib.Path object to a temporary directory which is unique to each test function.
+- `tmp_path` provides a pathlib.
+Path object to a temporary directory which is unique to each test function.
 - [and others](https://docs.pytest.org/en/stable/fixture.html)

 ## monkeypatch

-Modify your environment to before the test, get it cleaned after automatically.
+Modifies your environment to before the test, get it cleaned after automatically.

 - monkeypatch.setattr(obj, name, value, raising=True)
 - monkeypatch.delattr(obj, name, raising=True)